mp2893/retain/README.md

 The respective commands are `--embed_size <integer>`, `--alpha_hidden_dim_size <integer>`, and `--beta_hidden_dim_size <integer>`.
 For example `--alpha_hidden_dim_size 128` will tell RETAIN to use a GRU with 128-dimensional hidden layer for generating alpha.

 4. Dropouts are applied to two places: 1) to the input embedding, 2) to the context vector c_i.
-The respective dropout rates can be adjusted using `--dropout_embed {0.0, 1.0}` and `--dropout_context {0.0, 1.0}`.
+The respective dropout rates can be adjusted using `--keep_prob_embed {0.0, 1.0}` and `--keep_prob_context {0.0, 1.0}`.
 Dropout values affect the performance so it is recommended to tune them for your data.

 5. L2 regularizations can be applied to W_emb, w_alpha, W_beta, and w_output.